robertlestak/procx/README.md

 ### NATS

 The NATS driver will retrieve the next message from the specified subject, and pass it to the process.
 If the received message type is a request, the message will be replied to with the result of the process (`0` or `1` for success or failure, respectively).
 You can optionally provide a `-nats-clear-response` and `-nats-fail-response` flag to send a custom response on completion.
+You can optionally provide `-nats-queue-group` to namespace the queue group worker subscriptions.

 ```bash
 procx \